 Information from previous trips to Damak

-In September 2008, a team of Canadian officials went to Damak, Nepal, to conduct the first selection interviews with Bhutanese refugees seeking resettlement.
+In September 2008, the first team of Canadian officials went to Damak, Nepal, to conduct the first selection interviews with Bhutanese refugees seeking resettlement.
 Throughout this process, the Canadian team has worked closely with its international partners at the International Organization for Migration and the Office of the United Nations High Commissioner for Refugees.

-The Bhutanese refugees are very enthusiastic and optimistic about resettling in Canada.
+The Bhutanese refugees were very enthusiastic and optimistic about resettling in Canada.
 This is a very diverse group of men, women and children of all ages.
 They speak a variety of languages, and the adults have a range of employment skills.
 The first refugees to be resettled included the following:

 - women at risk

 - refugees with medical needs such as speech and hearing impairments